 Published as part of a series on Lowering Your Risk of Cancer

-Probiotics, which means "for life," are live microorganisms that when consumed at sufficient levels provide a health benefit.
+Probiotics, which means for life, are live microorganisms that when consumed at sufficient levels provide a health benefit.
 Normally, there should be a healthy balance of good bacteria (probiotic), and bad bacteria (pathogenic), but health problems, poor diet, antibiotics, and many prescription drugs can lead to dysbiosis.
-Regular consumption of fermented foods, and avoiding the drugs and foods that can have an adverse effect on our gut microbiome can shift the "balance of power" towards the good bacteria, helping to reduce the harmful effects of the pathogenic strains.
+Regular consumption of fermented foods, and avoiding the drugs and foods that can have an adverse effect on our gut microbiome can shift the balance of power towards the good bacteria, helping to reduce the harmful effects of the pathogenic strains.

 I recommend eating fermented foods which are naturally high in probiotics including kimchi, sauerkraut, yogurt, and kefir.
 To further boost the benefits of probiotics, eat foods high in indigestible soluble and insoluble fibre.
-The fibre acts as a "prebiotic" that feeds the probiotic bacteria in the small and large intestine.
+The fibre acts as a 'prebiotic' that feeds the probiotic bacteria in the small and large intestine.
 Just a few of the foods high in prebiotic fibre include chicory root, onions, leeks, asparagus, barley, oats, apples, flaxseeds, seaweed, sweet potato, berries, avocado, and legumes.
 Green bananas are another good source of prebiotic fibre.
 The resistant starch in bananas is converted to sugar when they're allowed to ripen, so it’s best to eat them green to preserve the prebiotic effect.

 When we consume resistant starch, butyrate is formed in the large intestine.
 It's one of the most important short-chain fatty acids, with powerful anti-cancer effects.
 A major energy source for colon cells, butyrate helps lower blood sugar levels, repair leaky gut, and slow down carbohydrate digestion.
 It increases levels of leptin (a hormone that reduces appetite) while decreasing ghrelin (the hormone that triggers hunger).

-A quality probiotic, prebiotic (or synbiotic) and fermented foods will nourish your "inner garden" and promote a healthy microbiome, bringing many lasting health benefits and reducing the risk of cancer.
+A quality probiotic, prebiotic (or synbiotic) and fermented foods will nourish your inner garden and promote a healthy microbiome, bringing many lasting health benefits and reducing the risk of cancer.